philkleer/philkleer/README.md

 ## Hi there 👋

+### At the moment, I'm looking out for new opportunities as a Data Analyst or Data Scientist in 🇪🇺 or 🇧🇷, where I can leverage my skills to drive data-driven decision-making, innovation and/or teaching.

 - 🙋🏻‍♂️ Pronouns: he/him, ele/dele, er/ihm
 - 🏠 websites: [LinkedIn](https://de.linkedin.com/in/kleer), [https://bpkleer.github.io](https://bpkleer.github.io)
 - 📧 e-mail: philipp (dot) kleer (at) posteo (dot) com